hai-vr/documentation/docs/products/chillaxins/index.md

 If you use the [ALCOM](/docs/products/vcc) package manager, you can add the *Haï ~ Chillaxins* package from **[our listing](/docs/products/vcc)**.
 :::

+## What does this do?

+It prevents compilation errors due to missing programming libraries:
+- This includes the *System.Collections.Immutable* DLL, because *NDMF* uses it.
+- This creates a dependency on *Unity Burst* 1.6.6 for Unity 2021, because *Modular Avatar* uses it.

+On ChilloutVR projects, it hooks into the avatar build process:
+- If the project is a CCK project *and* NDMF is installed, when you try to upload an avatar using ChilloutVR CCK interface, it will execute the non-destructive avatar processors.

 ## About the DLL file

-This tool contains a DLL file because NDMF depends on a [programming library](https://learn.microsoft.com/en-us/dotnet/api/system.collections.immutable?view=net-8.0), which is not available in Unity by default.
+This tool contains a DLL file because NDMF depends on a [programming library](https://learn.microsoft.com/en-us/dotnet/api/system.collections.immutable?view=net-8.0) which is not available in Unity by default.
 For convenience of installation, this DLL is included in Chillaxins.

 If you're concerned about safety, you can [download the required DLL on your own from Microsoft NuGet](https://www.nuget.org/packages/System.Collections.Immutable/).